marcobusemann/easydictionary/README.md

 # Introduction
 This app povides simple word translations using the well known service [http://dict.cc](http://dict.cc).
 The app is held clean and simple to just serve this one feature.

 From time to time i got feature request but had no time to implement them.
-By making this app open-source, i will give people the  change to implement features by themselves.
+By making this app open-source, i will give people the possibility to implement features by themselves.

 # Features
 - Clean and simple